8bitbuddhist/PixelMaestro/docs/maestro.md

 You can call a Section using the `get_section()` method and passing in the index of the Section.

 ## Setting a Global Brightness Level
 Use the `set_brightness()` method to set a global brightness level for all Sections and Pixels.
 Global brightness is applied when retrieving a Pixel color via `get_pixel_color(section, index)`.
+Brightness levels range from 0 (off) to 255 (fully lit).

 ## Toggling the Running State
 You can pause the Maestro using the `set_running(bool)` method.
-When the Maestro is paused, it won't update any of its Sections.
+Nothing gets updated while the Maestro is paused.

 ## Setting a Show
 [Shows](show.md) let you configure actions that will execute at a pre-determined time later during the program's runtime.
 For more information, see the [Show documentation](show.md).